vishaltak/gitlab-development-kit/doc/howto/registry.md

       command: ["--insecure-registry=gdk.test:5000"]
 ```

-And for example, if you have Minikube as a Kubernetes runner
+And for example, if you have minikube as a Kubernetes runner
-and you configured a self-signed registry, you can add a generated certificate to Docker inside of Minikube:
+and you configured a self-signed registry, you can add a generated certificate to Docker inside of minikube:

 1. Run the following on your GDK instance: